 - 4.1.4.
 Remove, circumvent, disable, damage or otherwise interfere with security-related features of any part of the Service, features that prevent or restrict use or copying of any content accessible on any part of the Service, or features that enforce limitations on use of any part of the Service or any content thereon;

 - 4.1.5.
 Delete any copyright or other proprietary rights’ notices on any part of the Service;

 - 4.1.6.
 Impersonate any person or entity, falsely claim an affiliation with any person or entity, or access accounts of others without permission, forge another person’s digital signature, misrepresent the source, identity or content of information transmitted via the Service or perform any other fraudulent activity;

 - 4.1.7.
-Download or otherwise install the Service for your Slack Workspace or with your Zoom account, without Macro’s express written consent, if Macro has previously terminated your access to or use of the Service;
+Download or otherwise install the Service for your Zoom account, without Macro’s express written consent, if Macro has previously terminated your access to or use of the Service;

 - 4.1.8.
 Restrict, discourage or inhibit any person from using the Service or disclose personal information about a third person on the Service or obtained from the Service without the consent of that person;